Quantum algorithm

 \[ \hat{M}^{\pm} = \sum_j \gamma_j \hat S^{\pm}_j \ , \]

-• The right operator in the correlator is measured, collapsing the initial state to one of its eigenstates, \( m_n(0) \), and the corresponding eigenvalue \( m_n \) is stored.
+• The qubits of the quantum computer are prepared in an eigenstate of the right operator \( m_n(0) \), and the corresponding eigenvalue \( m_n \) is stored.

 • The expectation value of the left operator in the correlator is measured in this evolved state, obtaining for instance \( \langle m_n(t) | X | m_n(t) \rangle \), given the left operator \(X\).

-• When this procedure is repeated for enough measurements, the full set of eigenstates of the left operator is eventually sampled and the trace is constructed as
+• This procedure is either repeated for the full set of eigenstates of the right operator (currently the only available setting) or sampled often enough that a representative trace is constructed as

 \[ \textrm{Tr}\left[ \hat{X}(t) \hat{Y} \hat \rho_0 \right] = \frac{1}{2^N} \sum_{m_n} m_n \langle X(t) \rangle_{m_n} . \]